- Why are one-to-one meetings so important?

 Progress is crucial for any business and when you’re trying to push forward with various goals for the company overall, it’s good to hold these meetings to help with that.

-Holding one-to-one meetings in 2022 are still vital for the growth and success of any business.
+Holding one-to-one meetings is still vital for the growth and success of any business.
 Make sure you’re doing everything possible to get the best out of these meetings for both team members and external suppliers or clients.